 Another fundamental aspect of material knowledge concerns methods: how may materials be applied to achieve innovative outcomes in architecture?
 Brownell has written several books on this topic, including Material Strategies: Innovative Applications in Architecture (2012), which evaluates the creative implementation of various materials in significant architectural works.
 Matter in the Floating World: Conversations with Leading Japanese Architects and Designers (2011) encapsulates the material concepts, methods, and philosophies of some of today’s most renowned Japanese practitioners.
 Hypernatural: Architecture’s New Relationship with Nature (2015), co-authored with Marc Swackhamer, explores the transforming connections between building materials and natural systems.
-Brownell also writes a regular column on innovative material applications called “Mind & Matter” for Architect magazine, the official publication of the American Institute of Architects.
-Since 2009, he has written over 700 online articles for the magazine, some of which have received over 40,000 individual page views.
+Brownell also writes a regular column on innovative material applications called “Mind & Matter” for Architect , the official publication of the American Institute of Architects.
+Since 2009, he has written over 700 online articles for Architect.

 Brownell's eight books have sold over 50,000 copies and received over 50 reviews in publications including Nature, The Wall Street Journal, Smithsonian, and The Architect’s Newspaper.
-Brownell has contributed eight chapters to books on architecture and has written 110 print articles for publications including The New York Times, The London Times, A+U, and Metropolis.
-Brownell has been interviewed over 70 times, cited over 230 times, and has given 130 invited lectures in 73 cities and 18 countries.
+He has contributed nine chapters to books on architecture and has written over 100 print articles for publications including The New York Times, The London Times, A+U, and Metropolis.

 Brownell was a founding member of the Advanced Materials Council and has been an advisor to the National Institute of Building Sciences, the U.S. Department of Homeland Security, the Mayo Clinic, Steelcase, 3M, Panasonic, and the Danish Architecture Center.
 Brownell has served as Materials + Products Chair for the Vision 2020 Sustainability Council and as a member of the Fulbright Academy of Science & Technology.
 He has been an editorial board member of the Journal of Advanced and High-Performance Materials, Journal of Architectural Education, and Journal of Contemporary Architectural Education.
 Brownell was elevated to the American Institute of Architects’ College of Fellows in 2020.